jhogan/core/README.md

 classes that correspond to the data models from the books.

-Note that at the moment, only the data model from the first volume has been fully incorpated into the framework.
-Also note that the books don't provide a data model for every conceivable domain, for example, the book doesn't provide a data model that could support a blog on other literary data types.
+Note that at the moment, only the data model from the first volume has been fully incorporated into the framework.
+Also note that the books don't provide a data model for every conceivable domain, for example, the book doesn't provide a data model that could support a blog or other literary data types.
 However, we can use the principles from the book to create extentions to its data model that integrate with the rest of its data model.

-The GEM is truly vast, and can be used to persist and retrieve virtually any business data in a highly normalized and robust way.
+The GEM is truly vast and can be used to store and retrieve virtually any business data in a highly normalized and robust way.
 The GEM classes, being ORM classes, each have persistence logic built in.
 Additionally, they contain the logic to ensure that the data they contain is valid and that the user retriving or persisting that data is authorized to do so.
 Note that though many GEM classes have been fully